This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Do You Need Travel Insurance?

-You’ve invested time, money, and excitement into this trip, whether you insure it is up to you.
+You’ve invested time, money, and excitement into this trip, and whether you insure it is up to you.
 Travel insurance can cover canceled or delayed flights, lost baggage, medical emergencies abroad, and trip interruptions.

 Our honest take: While travel insurance is meant to bring peace of mind, we don’t typically buy it.
 We’ve not had much success in recouping costs through insurance claims.
 Instead, we travel smarter by booking with companies that build flexibility in upfront: